 In my work with couples, I help them to connect on a deeper emotional level.
 That led me to explore different modalities of building lasting relationships like Gottman Couples Therapy Training and Emotionally Focused Couple Therapy (EFT).

 In addition to my academic training, I embraced new modalities of treatment.
 Soon, I discovered that emotional memories are stored in the body and that they have specific ways of manifesting themselves.
 Based on my belief in the human body’s sensory intelligence and awareness, I discovered the power of movement to express emotions and to heal.
 My passion and love for emotional expression and movement led me to discover Nia.
 Through Nia intensive training, Nia continuing education, and Conscious Embodiment training, I have continued my professional and personal growth.
-My curiosity about body’s capacity to help emotional healing helped me to explore and train in Body-Mind Psychotherapy (BMP).
+My curiosity about the body’s capacity to help emotional healing helped me to explore and train in Body-Mind Psychotherapy (BMP).

 My interest in volunteering and appreciation of art led me to become a member of the Clinical Company for Erasing the Distance.
 Erasing the Distance is a non-profit arts organization based in Chicago that uses the power of performance to disarm stigma, spark dialogue, educate, and promote healing surrounding issues of mental health.
 I also volunteer at the Marjorie Kovler Center where I provide psychotherapy services for victims of torture as well as supervision for therapists.
 A year ago I joined the Board of Directors of Theater Y Chicago a free theater model to eliminate economic barriers.
 Theater Y “believes in pursuing radical, self-effacing, sacrificial love.
 We believe in staring down the ugliness of the truth and the ugliness in our own hearts” a mission that resonates with my own belief system.
 Recently I was nominated the Vice-President of the Board of Theater Y, a position that I accepted with honor.